mynl/aggregate/README.rst

 **aggregate** is a Python package providing an expressive language and fast, accurate computations to make working with aggregate (compound) probability distributions easy and intuitive.
-It allows students and practitioners to work with realistic real-world distributions that reflect the underlying frequency and severity generating processes.
+It allows students and practitioners to use realistic real-world distributions that reflect the underlying frequency and severity generating processes.
 It has applications in insurance, risk management, actuarial science, and related areas.